gijoe88/docker-apt-cacher-ng/README.md

 ## Installation

 Automated builds of the image are available on [Dockerhub](https://hub.docker.com/r/gijoe88/docker-apt-cacher-ng) and is the recommended method of installation.
-Automated build are only on adm64 architecture, I'll push other architectures later, notably aarch64 for example for Raspberry (3B+ and 4B are really useful).
+Automated build are only on adm64 architecture, and always tagged `latest`.

 ```bash
 docker pull gijoe88/docker-apt-cacher-ng